gjoshevski/Express-EntraExternalId-Cerbos/README.md

 ## Microsoft Entra Configuration

-To enable your application to sign in users with Microsoft Entra, Microsoft Entra ID for customers must be made aware of the application you create.
-The app registration establishes a trust relationship between the app and Microsoft Entra.
+To enable your application to sign in users with Microsoft Entra, you must register your application.
+Creating [app registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) establishes a trust relationship between the app and Microsoft Entra.
 When you register an application, External ID generates a unique identifier known as an Application (client) ID, a value used to identify your app when creating authentication requests.

 In this sample we offer two options to create this configuration, by using PowerShell script or following the step by step guid using the Entra portal.